stouffer/EvoGeoModules/manuscript/manuscript.md

 this is the case, we report no relationship between the probability of interaction, and its contribution to phylogenetic signal ({@fig:consistency}).

+The lack of a relationship between interaction probability (which represents their ecological stability) and their contribution to the cophylogenetic process (which can be a proxy of their evolutionary stability) draws into the question of the long-term stability of interactions.
+Specifically, the existence of interactions with strong cophylogenetic contribution, but low probability, is puzzling.
+It is tempting to hypothesize that these interactions were once strong enough to drive (co-)speciation, but are now decaying due either to the fact that the host/parasite pair has been disrupted, or under the action of ecological processes. @janz11err show that parasites can frequently acquire hosts that are not closely related to their initial host.
+This phenomenon, dubbed the "parasite paradox", can be responsible for a large number of diversification events, as parasites will be introduced to a novel environment when exposed to a novel host.
+The acquisition of novel hosts proceeds primarily from ecological contacts between distantly related species.
+This emphasizes the need to account for the spatial structure of species interactions in these studies -- because all species do not co-occur at all places, the potential for ecological contact with novel hosts varies across space.
+Ideally, reconstruction of the ancestral range of the species can shed some light on whether acquisiton of distantly related species happened, and where.

 Local networks show little to no signal of co-phylogenetic matching, and the strength of co-phylogenetic matching that can be ascribed to the interactions between two species is a surprisingly poor predictor of how frequently they interact.
-In contrast to the frequent assumption that phylogenetic structure is a key driver of community structure [@cave09mce], these data reveal that this impact is actually minimal at ecologically relevant spatial scales.
+In contrast to the frequent assumption that phylogenetic structure is a key driver of community structure [@cave09mce], these data reveal that this impact is actually minimal at ecologically relevant spatial scales, even in system where phylogenetic structure would be expected to have a profoundly strong role.
 And yet, despite all the above, individual interactions are somehow able to maintain their co-phylogenetic matching even when the community they are woven into does not.
 Thinking more broadly, these discrepancies provide a clear roadmap for bridging the gap between our appreciation of the role of shared evolutionary history and its empirically measurable outcomes: network structure is the most parsimonious *mechanism* by which coevolution proceeds, not the imprint potential coevolution leaves on ecological communities.

+Finally, we would like to acknowledge some limitations in the data.
+Host-parasite evolutions usually follows a number of canonical coevolutionary scenarios [@page03ttp]: true cospeciation, wherein the two speciation events are simultaneous; pseudo- or delayed-cospeciations, wherein one of the speciations happens after the other; host-shift, wherein the parasite acquires a new host (and can subsequently lose the previous one, undergo speciation, or maintain its ability to use it); finally, host range expansion, in which the parasite acquires a novel host.
+When the likelihood of both host and parasite extinctions events are added to these model, the variety of outcomes is considerable.
+@dev07wch shows that host-switch like events can result in matching trees, and so one could argue that the continental-level signal of tree matching can emerge from numerous host-shift events [although the results of @kras12psm do not support this scenario].
+Because separating true cospeciation events from all other situations is difficult without time-calibrated trees, @dev13cvh suggest that the number of cospeciation event is inflated by cophenetic methods like *PACo* or *ParaFit* [although @lope01mpf reported an increased number of cospeciations when accounting for time of speciation events].
+This re-inforces the need for high-quality phylogeny data calibrated for communities in which the interactions are known.
+Not only will this help make more robust inference about the evolution of networks [@eklo16pcf], it will also help use informations on species interactions embedded within networks to help understand coevoluationary dynamics.

 **Acknowledgements.** We thank Juan Antonio Balbuena for discussions about the *PACo* method, and members of the Stouffer and Tylianakis groups for comments